ShenCiao/Ciallo/README.md

 ## About the Future

-Ciallo began with a clownish plan.
-Shen thought he could turn himself into a GPT model which can write thousands of lines of code per day, several months later, he would get a medium-large paint program that can produce serious 2D content.
+The project began with a clownish plan.
+Shen thought he could turn himself into a GPT model which can produce thousands of lines of code per day, several months later, he would get a medium-large paint program that can produce serious 2D content.
 But it quickly turns out the actual pace is two orders of magnitude slower than the initial plan.

-Shen will integrate the techniques into the Blender Grease Pencil to provide a production-ready program for artists.
+Shen will integrate the techniques into the Blender Grease Pencil to provide a production-ready solution for artists.

 If this project get enough concerns by computer graphics community or someone is willing to sponsor, Shen will make a series of tutorial videos about the stroke rendering.